DylanMeeus/springboot_jwt_blog/_posts/2015-11-26-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 ## Connecting to a MongoDB Collection

-The MongoDB Rust Driver provides a nice interface for interacting with databases, collections and cursors.
+The MongoDB Rust Driver provides a nice interface for interacting with databases, collections, and cursors.
 With it, we can establish a database connection and create, read, update, and delete documents as we typically would.

 MongoDB will need to be installed and running at this point, which we won't cover in this article.
 To get set up with MongoDB, follow the [getting started guide](https://docs.mongodb.org/getting-started/shell/).

 Let's start by establishing a connection and getting the **POST** `/users/new` route working.
-We'll need to bring in the dependencies we have yet to reference, and `use` their components.
+We'll need to bring in the dependencies we have yet to reference and `use` their components.

 ```rust
 // src/main.rs